The Position of Uranus in the Night Sky:

 The star map applies to observers in the Northern hemisphere (i.e. North is up); for the Southern hemisphere view, click here (90 KB).
 The faintest stars shown on the map have an apparent magnitude of about +4.9.
 Printer-friendly versions of this chart are available for Northern (37 KB) and Southern hemisphere (38 KB) views.
-Astronomical co-ordinates of Right Ascension (longitude, measured Eastwards in hrs:mins) and Declination (latitude, measured in degrees North or South of the celestial equator) are marked around the border of the chart.
+Astronomical co-ordinates of Right Ascension (longitude, measured Eastwards in hrs:mins from the First Point of Aries) and Declination (latitude, measured in degrees North or South of the celestial equator) are marked around the border of the chart.

-The above chart will help in finding the general location of the planet throughout the period in question, however a detailed finder chart will be required to pinpoint the planet precisely - for more details, see below.
+The above chart will help in finding the general location of the planet throughout the period in question, however a detailed finder chart will be required to pinpoint the planet precisely - of which, see below.